Skip to main content

 9) Test out local slopes and cross-country skiing trails

 Whether you decide on slopes or xc skiing, you can test both.
-Although the sea level stays low in Espoo, you will still find several peaks and hills with great Ski Centers around - Solvalla Swinghill, Serena Ski Resort, and Peuranmaa Ski.
+Although the sea level stays low in Espoo, you will still find several peaks and hills with great Ski Centers - Solvalla Swinghill, Serena Ski Resort, and Peuranmaa Ski.
 If you are more into chasing kilometers on the ski track, head to Oittaa Recreational Area or Leppävaara district.
 There, you will find several well-maintained ski trails and routes.

 10) Have some traditional glögi drink